The Sky’s the Limit 2016 Hiking Challenge #1

 All that as a prelude to a five-minute flat walk in the woods.

 Please know that I’m certainly not “torturing” my kid by taking him out to do these things.
-Those behaviors are very typical of his syndrome and they occur just as often at home when it’s time to brush his teeth and at school when it’s time to go to the bathroom and … everywhere.
+Those behaviors are very typical of his syndrome and they occur just as often at home when it’s time to brush his teeth and at school when it’s time to go to the bathroom and… everywhere.
 Once he gets past it, we usually have a rollicking time.

-SMS makes our lives … um… interesting.
+SMS makes our lives… um… interesting.

-Once we got past the behaviors, we walked along the boardwalk through the red maple swamp and to the Arthropod interpretive sign required for the TSTL Challenge.
+Through with the behaviors, we walked along the boardwalk through the red maple swamp and to the Arthropod interpretive sign required for the TSTL Challenge.
 Here’s the sign:

 Actually, since I’m harping on Damian’s behaviors and such, I feel the need to mention something else.
 I’ve written about these little “quirks” in the past, and how, over the past couple years he’s mostly gotten over them.
 Damian has always had difficulty with unsteady ground and crossing streams and such, and I’ve focused some CTMQ posts on his overcoming these fears and hesitations – to the point where he’s more or less conquered them.